Learn How To Cook At Jamie Oliver’s Food Foundation

-Hotpoint and Jamie Oliver’s Food Foundation have teamed up to show that cooking can be fun, quick and good for all the family.
+Hotpoint and Jamie Oliver’s Food Foundation teamed up in 2018 to show that cooking can be fun, quick and good for all the family.

-A Hotpoint Teaching Kitchen will be at Selhurst Park, Crystal Palace until Friday June 16 and you can book a class for yourself - or bring the kids with you - to learn the skills needed to cook from scratch while sharing some of Jamie’s recipes for quick, healthy, tasty meals.
+A Hotpoint Teaching Kitchen was at Selhurst Park, Crystal Palace in June 2018 teaching the skills needed to cook from scratch while sharing some of Jamie’s recipes for quick, healthy, tasty meals.

 We went along to a preview class and the folks from Jamie’s Ministry of Food are totally non-judgy and even the most novice cook will come away armed with a bunch of useful skills.